 Compensation, Benefits, and Job Analysis Specialists who work in District of Columbia, New Jersey, or New York, make the highest salaries.

-Below is a list of the median annual salaries for Compensation, Benefits, and Job Analysis Specialists in different U.S. states.
+How much do Compensation, Benefits, and Job Analysis Specialists make in different U.S. states?

 |State||Annual Mean Salary|